A selection of wireframes and mockups.

 UI Templates

-Sketch has preloaded UI templates for iOS, Material Design, and Responsive Web.
-Access these through File > New From Template.
-You can also add your own templates, downloaded from the web.
+Templates are often a designer’s best friend—since it’s so nice when you’ve got something “prefabbed” to reach for—and Sketch has got preloaded UI templates for iOS, Material Design, and Responsive Web which you can get to through File > New From Template—and you can add your own templates, downloaded from the web, too.

 Sketch